Skip to content

 Profiles:

-* prod (default)
+* prod-cloud (default)

 Show Profile Details

-redisctl profile show prod
+redisctl profile show prod-cloud

 Delete a Profile

-redisctl profile delete dev
+redisctl profile validate

 Secure Storage